Are you married yet? It would make your auto insurer happy if you were.

 Car insurance: married vs single

-Insurers usually find out about your marital status when you first apply for insurance, and then if you add a spouse or second car to your policy.
 The discount applies for same sex married couples with most insurers, though the Consumer Federation of America, a consumer watchdog group, says that varies by state and by insurer.

-Some insurers may also offer the discounts for domestic partners, but that practice isn’t as widespread as the discount for marriage.
+Some insurers may also offer the discounts for domestic partners.
+But that practice isn’t as widespread as the discount for marriage.

 Why the discount exists